debbiemarkslab/plmc/README.md

 The third subpanel in this figure is the APC-corrected coupling strength, which reveals the strongly-covarying positions in the long-term evolution of DHFR:
 <img src="example/DHFR/DHFR.png" width="800">

 **Reduced alphabet**.
-Although the default alphabet is "-ACDEFGHIKLMNPQRSTVWY", reduced systems can be encoded with arbitrary alphabets.
+The default alphabet is for proteins ("-ACDEFGHIKLMNPQRSTVWY"), but custom alphabets of different sizes can be passed as an option to plmc.
 As an example, simulated draws from a 3-state, 1-dimensional Potts model are provided in the examples folder and encoded by the characters _, *, and ^.
 The following command would estimate the parameters by running to convergence with λ<sub>e</sub> = 1.0, λ<sub>h</sub> = 1.0 and sequence reweighting disabled:

     bin/plmc -c example/potts/potts3.txt -a _*^ -t -1 -le 1.0 -lh 1.0 example/potts/potts3.a2m
 A 1D Potts model will only have interactions between i -> i + 1, which should be evident in the coupling summary scores output to example/potts/potts3.txt